husonlab/splitstree6/doc/user-manual.md

   created and written to that directory.
 If you specify one file, then all output is written to that file.
 You can also specify one output file per input file.
 Use the keyword `stdout` to have all output written to the console.
-If output files end on `.gz` then the will be written in gzip format.
+If output files end on `.gz` then they will be written in gzip format.

 - Use the `-n` option to specify a specific data node to be saved to